Tips

 Stylus Cleaning Tip

-The pressure applied by the very small stylus contact points onto the LP is tremendous.
-The stylus is very hard material, the LP, by comparison is not.
-A stylus tracing a record groove will always run into some sort of debris.
-Due to the high pressure, the temperture of the stylus can build up and get pretty high.
-This is especially true with a poorly aligned and optimized phono cartridge.
-Depending on the nature of the debris, some of it can get adhered to the stylus surface with high heat, making it very difficult to remove.
-I always recommend using two methods of cleaning to keep your phono cartridge's stylus clean and free from anything that will impede it smoothly tracing the groove.
-General cleaning with a small brush, polymer bubble, or sonic cleaner works great for general use.
-But, periodic cleaning with a solvent type cleaner is also recommended.
-Only a solvent type cleaner can "melt" off the stubborn heat adhered gunk that will get deposited onto the stylus.
-I've looked at hundreds of styli under a microscope to see how well different cleaning methods actually get the stylus looking pristine.
-Only those fluids that are specifically designed for stylus cleaning seem to do the job consistenely well.
-Also, they have been designed to NOT do any harm to the delicate elastomer in the suspension system of the cartridge.
-When using these fluids, I've found that holding the moistened brush on the stylus for about 30 seconds to bath the gunk in solvent, is highly effective.
+The pressure (PSI) applied by the stylus onto the LP is tremendous because it is concentrated on a very small contact area.
+The stylus is a very hard material, but the LP, by comparison, is not.
+Due to the high PSI, the temperature of the stylus can build up and get pretty high.
+A stylus tracing a record groove will always run into some debris.
+Depending on the nature of the debris, some of it can adhere to the stylus surface by high heat, making it very difficult to remove.
+To exacerbate the problem, a stylus that misbehaves due to a poorly aligned and optimized phono cartridge will generate even higher contact point temperatures.
+Not only will stylus misalignment cause elevated contact point temperatures, but poor magnetic behavior in the generator can also cause it.
+I always recommend using two cleaning methods to keep your phono cartridge's stylus clean and free from anything that will impede it from smoothly tracing the groove.
+General cleaning with a small brush or sonic cleaner works great for general use.
+However, periodic cleaning with a solvent-type cleaner is also recommended.
+Only a solvent-type cleaner can "melt" off the stubborn heat-adhered gunk that will get deposited onto the stylus.
+I've looked at hundreds of styles under a microscope to see how well different cleaning methods make the stylus look pristine.
+Only fluids designed explicitly for stylus cleaning seem to do the job consistently well.
+Also, they have been designed NOT to harm the delicate elastomer in the suspension system of the cartridge.
+I've found that holding the moistened brush on the stylus for about 30 seconds to bathe the gunk in the solvent is highly effective when using these fluids.

-There is also a stylus treatment that is a preventative rather than a cleaner.
-Lyra makes a product called SPT, a surfactant that is applied to the stylus before you play a record, which reduces friction and temperature of the stylus in the groove.
-I think it does a very good job in making it easier for the stylus to "see" more of the record groove.
-This MAY be evidenced by the fact that at the end of the record side, there is a small amount of debris around (not adhered to) the stylus, even when playing an extremely clean LP.
-It appears to me that the stylus is getting into areas of the record surface that maybe it was previously moving over due to friction induced mistracking, and pushing dirt up and out of the groove.
-Regardless, it seems to slow the process of debris getting stubornly adhered to the stylus, and when used, the record is quieter and the music sounds better.
+There is also a stylus treatment that is preventative rather than a cleaner.
+Lyra makes a product called SPT, a surfactant applied to the stylus before you play a record, which reduces friction and temperature of the stylus in the groove.
+I think it does an excellent job in making it easier for the stylus to "see" more of the record groove.
+This MAY be evidenced by the fact that at the end of the record side, there is a small amount of debris around (not adhered to) the stylus, even when playing an immaculate LP.
+The stylus appears to be getting into areas of the record surface that may have been previously moving over due to friction-induced mistracking and pushing dirt up and out of the groove.
+Regardless, it seems to slow the process of debris getting stubbornly adhered to the stylus, and when used, the record is quieter, and the music sounds better.
 All good stuff!